gptscript-ai/gptscript/docs/docs/tools/internet-search.md

 The `brave` and `brave-image` tools return search results from the [Brave Search API](https://brave.com/search/api/).

 The environment variable `GPTSCRIPT_BRAVE_SEARCH_TOKEN` must be set to your API key in order for it to work.

+## DuckDuckGo

+The `duckduckgo` tool returns search results from the [DuckDuckGo HTML-only Site](https://html.duckduckgo.com).

+No environment variables need to be set for this tool, as it does not require an API key.

 ## Google